PolarRES aimed to close critical knowledge gaps on the influence of Polar changes on the global climate system.

 Tools & Solutions

-The research data and knowledge from PolarRES will be open to the world through open-access publications, including Polar climate projections data.
+The research data and knowledge generated by PolarRES were made openly available through open-access publications, including Polar climate projections data.
 This will support impact assessments in all Arctic nations, both European and International.

 The Polar (change) Explorer tool is here.